filipows/angular-animations/README.md

 ### Parametrized animations

 All animations are open for customizations.
-All of them have parameters: `duration` and `delay`, and if it make sense for an animation, additional ones: `translate`, `degrees` or `scalingFactor`.
+All of them have parameters: `duration` and `delay`, and if it make sense for an animation, additional ones: `translate`, `degrees` or `scale`.

 Parameters can be used either in a component decorator or dynamically in a template.